Little Yellow Wheelbarrow

 Once your hearts are cut out you can start to fuse them to your fabric bags.

-Peel the backs from your hearts and use an iron set on med-high heat and press your hearts to your fabric bags.
+Peel the backs from your hearts and use an iron set on med-high heat and press your hearts to your Valentine treat bag.

 Once your heart is pressed to the tie string bags, give the edge a quick to check to make sure the hearts are fused all the way around.
 If you find an area that isn’t fused just give it a quick press with the iron again.